cecilia-chen1999/learn-github-2020/readme.md

 ## Seeing your changes

-- Once your changes have been approved and merged, you can see your changes and other people's changes to the remote repository on https://github.com/duvvvy/learn-github-2020
+- Once your changes have been approved and merged, you can see your changes and other people's changes to the remote repository on https://github.com/NZMSA/Intro-To-Git

-- These changes are now in my master branch!
+- These changes are now MSA's my master branch!